sourcebroker/deployer-extended-wordpress/README.rst

 The deployment is simplified in order to have ability to auto-upgrade WordPress and upgrade plugins manually by admin panel (or automatically with tools like InfiniteWP).
 This is a half way between no deployment at all and deployment fully driven by composer.
-If you want to manage WordPress and plugins fully with composer then check https://roots.io/
+If you want to manage WordPress and plugins fully with composer then check https://roots.io/ and `sourcebroker/deployer-extended-wordpress-composer`_.

 Should I use "deployer-extended-wordpress" or "deployer-extended-wordpress-composer"?
 -------------------------------------------------------------------------------------

 In `sourcebroker/deployer-extended-wordpress`_ the WordPress and third party plugins are installed manually.
 What you have in git is basically only your theme.
 The good thing is that in such case you can update WordPress and plugins automatically.
 This can be considered as preferable for low budget WordPress websites.

 In `sourcebroker/deployer-extended-wordpress-composer`_ the WordPress and third party plugins are installed using composer.
 This way you gain more control over what is installed but at the same time to install new WordPress or new plugin